-Social activist Shyam Narayan Chouksey’s (‘SNC’) life changed the day he went to see ‘Kabhi Khushi Kabhie Gham’ (‘K3G’) (2001, Director: Karan Johar).
-In one scene, a boy sings the National Anthem of India at a school function in London (‘the scene’).
+Social activist Shyam Narayan Chouksey’s (‘SNC’) life changed the day he went to see ‘Kabhi Khushi Kabhie Gham’ (2001, Director: Karan Johar).
+In one scene, a boy sings the National Anthem of India at a school function in London (‘scene’).
 He forgets the last five words.
 “To some it may appear lapsus linguae, slip of the tongue or a natural forgetting but if the whole thing is perceived, understood and appreciated in its complete scenario, it is the script writer’s fertile imagination… A deliberate slip of the pen.”
 Can an actor repeatedly rehearse to forget a National Anthem?
-SNC raised that ‘sixty-four-million-dollar question’ before the Madhya Pradesh High Court in Shyam Narayan Chouksey v.
+SNC raised a ‘sixty-four-million-dollar question’ before Madhya Pradesh High Court in Shyam Narayan Chouksey v.
 Union of India, AIR 2003 MP 233.

 At the second hearing on 30th November, the SC nonetheless, issued a set of directions to be ‘scrupulously followed’, within 10 days.
 The directions bar ‘commercial exploitation’ or ‘dramatization’ of the National Anthem.
 The National Anthem must now play before the start of a feature film, during which all entry and exit doors of the cinema hall shall remain closed and all those in the hall shall stand up.
-It has been considered that to ‘show respect’ to the National Anthem, a symbol of ‘constitutional patriotism’, is an ‘ideal’ engrafted in the Constitution, a ‘fundamental duty’ [See Article 51-A(a)] and is the ‘sacred obligation’ of every citizen.
+It has been considered, to ‘show respect’ to the National Anthem, a symbol of ‘constitutional patriotism’, is an ‘ideal’ engrafted in the Constitution, a ‘fundamental duty’ [See, Article 51-A(a)] and is the ‘sacred obligation’ of every citizen.

-Fundamental Duties were meant to have a sobering effect on the restless spirits who led a host of antinational and unconstitutional agitations.
+Fundamental Duties were meant to have a sobering effect on the restless spirits who led a host of anti-national and unconstitutional agitations.
 Fundamental Duties become enforceable only when they receive the sanction of the State in the form of a law made by the Parliament.
-There is no law that can enforce the SC’s interim understanding of respecting the National Anthem, though the SC may find some support in the obiter prescription of Bijoe Emmanuel, (1986) 3 SCC 615 “proper respect is shown to the National Anthem by standing up when it is sung”.
+There is no law that can enforce the SC’s interim understanding of respecting the National Anthem, though the SC may find some support in the obiter prescription of Bijoe Emmanuel, (1986) 3 SCC 615: “proper respect is shown to the National Anthem by standing up when it is sung”.